 There are many fun and interesting things to see and do in the city, including art galleries, museums, concerts, Harbourfront (along Lake Ontario), the CN tower, the Science Centre, Toronto Zoo and great restaurants.
 Below are several links to attractions, tours in and around Toronto.

-You can also refer to the Information for International Patients and Families Visiting SickKids booklet for more resources to help you prepare for your visit to SickKids.
+You can also refer to the Information for International Patients and Families Visiting SickKids booklet (PDF) for more resources to help you prepare for your visit to SickKids.

 Founded in 1997, the International Patient Program (IPP) was established in response to increased requests from international families and health care providers seeking access to the world-class specialized medical services provided at SickKids.